cremirdevio/personal-portfolio/README.md

 ### Create Projects Page

 > **Note** : Use the approach I told you when you want to create a new page.
 So that your won't omit important details.
+> All images needed have been provided in the `assets/images` folder.

 1. Create a new folder for the your works, call it `projects`.
 1. Create `index.html` file inside it and proceed with work.